-The movie industry news media are talking about Tom Hank’s latest project, a WW2 movie about the Atlantic Convoy War called Greyhound, to be shot on board the WW2 destroyer, USS Kidd.
+The movie industry news media are talking about Tom Hank’s latest project, a World War 2 movie about the Atlantic Convoy War called Greyhound, to be shot on board the WW2 destroyer, USS Kidd.

 Hanks has written the screenplay and will play the lead character.
 His script is based on the 1957 novel The Good Shepherd by C.S.
 Forester – probably best known for his Hornblower series and The African Queen.

 It is set in the winter of 1942, the height of the war in the Atlantic, and features fictional characters on a fictional convoy.
 Its central character is a firmly religious U.S. Navy Commander, George Krause, commanding the multi-national escort ships from his own destroyer USS Keeling (renamed ‘Greyhound’ for the movie).
 He doesn’t have that many escorts; just two destroyers: his USS Keeling and a Polish destroyer Viktor, plus two corvettes: HMS James (British) and HMCS Dodge (Canadian).

 As the book starts, the convoy of 37 merchantmen is in the middle of the ‘Atlantic Gap’ where allied patrol aircraft can’t reach, and a wolf pack of U-boats is closing in on them.
 The book follows Commander Krause as he directs his forces over two days and nights with no sleep and little respite, as they rush around the convoy fending off attacks.

 Indeed that’s one of the key aspects of the book.
 The pace is relentless making it almost impossible to put down.
 When I started reading it, I thought I’d put it down when I got to the end of the first chapter.
 Big mistake.
 There are no chapters!